SanGreel/telegram-data-collection/README.md

 ## Todo
 #### Inprog
-[J] 2.3.
-We download single dialog by ID now, this logic should be done for 3 different inputs: a)single dialog id (current logic), input "1" b)coma separated list of ids, input "1,2,3" c)download msgs from all dialogs, input "-1"
+[J] 2.4 Print an error when there is no such id
-2.4 Print an error when there is no such id
+[A] 2.5 Fix problem with entities while downloading msg from all dialogs

 #### Backlog